matrix-org/matrix-spec/content/client-server-api/_index.md

 only read state (e.g.: [`/sync`](#get_matrixclientv3sync),
 [`/user/{userId}/account_data/{type}`](#get_matrixclientv3useruseridaccount_datatype), etc).

+`M_UNKNOWN`
+: An unknown error has occurred.

+`M_UNKNOWN_DEVICE`
+: {{% added-in v="1.17" %}} The device ID supplied by the application service does not belong to the user ID during [identity assertion](/application-service-api/#identity-assertion).

+`M_UNKNOWN_TOKEN`
+: The access or refresh token specified was not recognised.

+: An additional response parameter, `soft_logout`, might be present on the response for 401 HTTP status codes.
+See [the soft logout section](#soft-logout) for more information.

+`M_UNRECOGNIZED`
+: The server did not understand the request.
+This is expected to be returned with a 404 HTTP status code if the endpoint is not implemented or a 405 HTTP status code if the endpoint is implemented, but the incorrect HTTP method is used.

 `M_USER_LIMIT_EXCEEDED`
 : {{% added-in v="1.18" %}} The request cannot be completed because the user has exceeded (or the request would cause them to exceed) a limit associated with